jolfss/jolfss.github.io/index.md

       <br><br>
       Our final deliverable will be an animation-ready gaussian rig and a portable format for them.
-Clustering also massively downsizes the storage requirements because local rigidity means gaussians are predictive of their neighbors, so we don't need to track all of them.
+Clustering also massively downsizes the storage requirements because local rigidity means gaussians are predictive of their neighbors---no need to track all of them.
 We are also developing more visualizations to help understand the limitations of the representation present.
-In doing so we have spotted some new failure modes of the original method which don't seem to be acknowledged yet, like the gradual creep of regions into neighboring regions throughout time.
+In doing so we have spotted some new failure modes of the original method, like how some regions gradual creep into neighboring regions over time.
       </p>
       <h3><a href="https://github.com/jolfss/grig"><b>GitHub Repo</b></a>
       </h3>